University of Missouri-Columbia School of Law,

 Webster University, 1989-1990

-Carl tried the largest defense jury verdict in the history of tobacco cost recovery litigation, assisted in the defense of the largest civil RICO case ever brought by the United States Department of Justice, and was a member of the defense team of the longest jury trial in the history of the United States.
-He has defended consumer product manufacturers in state and federal courtrooms throughout the United States, including in class actions, mass consolidations, state attorneys general cases alleging false advertising, consumer protection cases, targeted marketing lawsuits, and cases alleging false or misleading product labelling.
+Carl first-chaired the largest defense jury verdict in the history of tobacco cost recovery litigation, assisted in the defense of the largest civil RICO case ever brought by the United States Department of Justice, and was a member of the defense team of the longest jury trial in the history of the United States.
+He has defended consumer product manufacturers in state and federal courtrooms throughout the United States, including class actions, cases alleging false or misleading product labelling, consumer protection cases, targeted marketing lawsuits, mass consolidations, and state attorneys general cases alleging false advertising.
+A substantial portion of his current practice is in the food and agriculture industry.

 Carl has defended tobacco industry clients in high stakes litigation for decades, including as lead trial counsel in the defense of billion-dollar damages claims.
-Not just a "litigator" or motions lawyer, he has tried to verdict a wide variety of lawsuits, including wrongful death, individual smoking & health, asbestos/synergy, mesothelioma, and business tort cases.
+He has tried to verdict a wide variety of lawsuits, including business tort and commercial cases, wrongful death, individual smoking & health, asbestos/synergy, and mesothelioma cases.
 Carl has served on national litigation strategy and industry punitive damages committees for major product manufacturers over a period of decades.
-His books on jury instructions, now in their third edition, have been in continuous publication for 27 years.
+His books on jury instructions, now in their third edition, have been in continuous publication for 28 years.